A short course on Tensor algebra and analysis, with applications to differential geometry: Curvatures of a surface

-We call {\it Gaussian curvature $K$} the product of the principal curvatures: \bes K:=\kappa_1\kappa_2=\det\X. \ees By eq. (\ref{eq:XgB}) and the Theorem of Binet, it is also \be K=\frac{\det\B}{\det\g}. \ee
+We call {\it Gaussian curvature $K$} the product of the principal curvatures: \bes K:=\kappa_1\kappa_2=\det\X. \ees By Eq. (\ref{eq:XgB}) and the theorem of Binet, it is also \be K=\frac{\det\B}{\det\g}. \ee

-We define {\it mean curvature $H$ of a surface}\footnote{The concept of mean curvature of a surface was introduced for the first time by Sophie Germain, in her celebrated work on the elasticity of plates.} $\f:\Omega\rightarrow\Sigma$ at a point $p\in\Sigma$ the mean of the principal curvatures at $p$: \bes H:=\frac{\kappa_1+\kappa_2}{2}=\frac{1}{2}\tr\X. \ees
+We define {\it mean curvature $H$ of a surface}\footnote{The concept of mean curvature of a surface was introduced for the first time by Sophie Germain in her celebrated work on the elasticity of plates (1815).} $\f:\Omega\rightarrow\Sigma$ at a point $p\in\Sigma$ the mean of the principal curvatures at $p$: \bes H:=\frac{\kappa_1+\kappa_2}{2}=\frac{1}{2}\tr\X. \ees

-Of course, a change of parameterization of a surface can change the orientation, cf. Sect. \ref{sec:surf1}, which induces a change of $\N$ into its opposite one and by consequence of the sign of the second fundamental form and hence of the normal and principal curvatures.
+Of course, a change in the parameterization of a surface can change the orientation, cf. Section \ref{sec:surf1}, i.e. it can transforms $\N$ into its opposite one and, by consequence, change the sign of the second fundamental form and hence of the normal and principal curvatures.
 These last are hence defined to less the sign, and the mean curvature too, while the principal directions, umbilicality, flatness and Gaussian curvature are intrinsic to $\Sigma$, i.e. they do not depend on its parameterization.